Creating Halftone Effects

 Halftones from Photos

 First, place a photo on the document by going File > Place and choose your photo.
 Once the photo is on the document, embedded it by pressing the Embed button on the Control Panel.
 Next, go Edit > Edit Colors > Convert to Grayscale.
-Now you can apply the same settings for the halftone effect and vector tracing as before.
+Now you can apply the same settings for the halftone pattern effect and vector tracing as before.
 Again, you can always go back and change the Max Radius if the dots are too small or too big.
-Now it is really easy to spice up the halftone with color!
+Now it is really easy to spice up the halftone pattern with color!

 Halftones from Photos